mckayc/task-donegeon/src/content/HelpGuide.md

 Customize your character's appearance.
 - **Avatar Preview:** A large view of your current avatar.
 - **Profile Picture:** You can upload a custom image to serve as your profile picture.
 This image will be layered underneath any equipped avatar items.
-- **Equipment Slots:** Browse the avatar items you own, sorted by equipment slot (e.g., 'hat', 'shirt').
-Clicking an item equips it.

 ### {link_collection}
 View all the non-avatar items you've purchased or earned.